howtowritehelloworld/engg1340-project/README.md

 Type: Air, Camo

-## Installation <a name="installation"></a>

-Run make && ./test into the terminal after downloading all the files and putting them into the same directory.

-Make sure your terminal is large enough so that the whole game can be presented.

-Also our game uses ncurses's color feature so there's a very slim chance that colors cannot be shown on you terminal due to your terminal is incapable of showing colors.
-However from our testing with vscode the color works fine.

 ## Project requirements <a name="project-requirements"></a>

 ### Generation of random game elements <a name="random"></a>

 The game provides an option for the player to choose the map randomly.

-The game features an "Infinite Mode" option, where players can engage in an endless gameplay experience.
-In this mode, random enemies are dynamically generated based on the wave number, ensuring that the difficulty scales as the player progresses through the waves.
+The game features an "Infinite Mode" option.
+In this mode, random enemies are randomly generated based on the wave number, ensuring that the difficulty scales as the player progresses through the waves.

 ### Data structures for storing game status <a name="data-structures"></a>

-The game creates numerous structures for tiles on maps and enemies.

-The game implements a 2D vector to store the map elements,
+The game uses different data structures to store the game.

+Vector to store the pointers of all towers.

+Linked list to store the path and the pointers to the enemies.

+Use text file for saving the game.

 ### Dynamic Memory Management <a name="dyanmic-memory"></a>

-The game heaveily uses vectors and linked lists.
+Enemies and towers are all created and stored as pointers.

+When a tower is sold or when an enemy is defeated,

+the pointer will be deleted to free up memory.

 ### File input/output (e.g., for loading/saving game status) <a name="file-inputoutput"></a>

-The game saves the maps as text files and then reads and prints them out accordingly.
+The game saves the current progress in a text file.
+This includes

-Additionally, the game automatically saves the game every time you pass a wave inside a text file, so if you ever accidentally quit or want to continue playing another time, you can maintain all your progress.
+- Map number
+- Health
+- Money
+- Wave number
+- Tower information (Name, level, coordinates)

+When loading a game, the data from the text file will be read and the game status will be updated.

+Additionally, the game automatically saves the game after editing and after each wave.
+The player does not need to actively save their game.

 ### Program codes in multiple files <a name="multiple-files"></a>

-In total, the program includes X C++ files, X header files, X txt files and one Makefile.
+The source code is split into different components and stored inside `src` folder.

 ### Proper Indentation and naming styles <a name="external-libraries"></a>